 The first step in putting together the Travel Basket is to make a list of all the places you’d like to go.
 I recommend doing this in a spreadsheet program so that you can easily sort by country.
 Go ahead and put one column for the continent, one for the country, and another for the specific sites/activities/region you wish to visit.
 This third column is key because it helps you be specific and offer some guidance in the future.

 We created a preliminary list just off the tops of our heads and from panning around Google Maps, but then we fine-tuned it and added plenty of detail by paging through a couple of travel-inspiration books such as “Journeys of a Lifetime” and “100 Countries, 5000 Ideas”.
-We also queried our Facebook followers for ideas.
+We also queried our Facebook followers for their own bucket list ideas.
 Large countries like the United States, China, India, and Australia ended up getting multiple entries each.
 We also combined some countries into a single entry, knowing they could be visited in one trip.

 What you put onto this list is purely up to you and could be as specific as you wish.
 For example, one of our entries is a very specific trek in the Swiss Alps known as the Tour du Mont Blanc (as recommended by a FB follower), but we have other entries that are no more specific than saying “beaches, landmarks, cities.”
 Though it’s good to get specific in this stage to help you manage larger countries and specific activities, feel free to put “general touring” down for some of the smaller countries.
 Remember, you’ll have plenty of time to plan later.